shibayan/appservice-acmebot/README.md

 ### 3. Enable App Service Authentication (EasyAuth) with AAD

+Open `Authentication / Authorization` from Azure Portal and turn on App Service Authentication.
+Then select `Log in with Azure Active Directory` as an action when not logging in.

 ![Enable App Service Authentication with AAD](https://user-images.githubusercontent.com/1356444/49693401-ecc7c400-fbb4-11e8-9ae1-5d376a4d8a05.png)

+Set up Azure Active Directory provider by selecting `Express`.

 ![Create New Azure AD App](https://user-images.githubusercontent.com/1356444/49693412-6f508380-fbb5-11e8-81fb-6bbcbe47654e.png)